adam-rumpf/angle-headings/README.md

 ## Dependencies

+This class was developed for Python 3.8.3.

-This class requires the `math` module.
+It requires the `math` module.

 ## The `Angle` Class